Rostropovich playing for the Cuban peasants in 1961

 Mao Zedong and Nixon in 1972

 Due to his interest in Chinese civilization, Istomin was attentive to what was happening in China.
 He felt that the Cultural Revolution of 1966 was too brutal not to provoke a reverse reaction a few years later and that the balance of the world would be much more stable if the United States could break the unity of the communist bloc by opposing China and the Soviet Union.
-Without knowing that contacts were being secretly made by Kissinger, Istomin had taken steps to visit China, to give concerts and master classes, thinking that musicians should lead by example.
+Without knowing that contacts were being secretly made by Kissinger, Istomin had taken steps to visit China in order to give concerts and master classes, believing that musicians should lead by example.
 Despite the support of Malraux, the Nixon administration did not allow him to do so.